 An unlimited number of students can participate in the first-round proposals.
-If selected for the final four, six students can present on stage and one can be a technical assistant backstage.
+If selected for the final four, six students can present on stage and one can be a technical assistant backstage, when the MCAA Annual Convention is held in-person.
 Only undergraduate students are eligible to participate, graduate students are not permitted.
-The winner and finalists are recognized during the Awards of Excellence Breakfast at the MCAA Annual Convention.
+The winner and finalists are recognized during the Awards of Excellence Breakfast at the MCAA Annual Convention, when held in-person.
 The winning team receives \$10,000, the runner-up receives \$5,000 and two honorable mentions receive \$2,500.

-The six next highest-ranking teams receive \$1,000 checks and are recognized at the Convention for their Certificates of Merit.
+The six next highest-ranking teams receive \$1,000 checks and are recognized with Certificates of Merit.